Who is Dr. Martin Luther King Jr. for Kids?

 Stone of Hope in his memory: This memorial is in West Potomac Park and is a physical art work that represents a quote from his I have a Dream” speech.
 The quote says, “Out of a mountain of despair, a stone of hope.”
 Many people visit this monument to pay tribute to Dr. Martin Luther King Jr.

-Martin Luther King Jr.'s Speeches
+Martin Luther King Jr.'s Speeches for Kids

 Dr. Martin Luther King Jr. gave many speeches, but his most famous is the “I Have a Dream speech that was delivered at the March on Washington.